 - Pedagogical technique, sight-reading, literacy, ensemble abilities, theory.

 - Recommended body: Australian Music Examinations Board (AMEB.)

 - Entries submitted once a basic standard achieved / expression of interest registered.

 - Annual (end-of-year) formal recital to perfect presentation etiquette / performance dexterity.

 Tuition Induction Process

-- Response to initial inquiry / notice of availability.
+- Response to initial inquiry / preliminary particulars.

 - Studio details / orientation.

 - Remuneration templates / perpetual settlement of fees.

 - Annual newsletter / electronic book: procedures, policies, terms, conditions.